 (Name)

+(Signature) (Date)

+Received by:

-(Name/signature)
+(Name/signature) (Date)

-The section below is to be completed upon the issuance of a decision of responsibility or at the conclusion of an appeal, if any.
+conclusion of an appeal, if any.
 Materials reviewed/inspected provided:

-I hereby certify that the materials provided have been returned or destroyed.
+I hereby certify that the materials provided ha ve been returned or destroyed.

-Signature of advisor:
+Personnel -- Certified/Non-Certified Students

 This policy pertains to students, faculty, staff, and visitors.
 It has been developed to fulfill the guiding principles contained in the Framework for Connecticut Schools, specifically to safeguard the health and safety of students and staff and to allow all students the opportunity to return into classrooms full time.